Human Kinetics Department

 162

 The human body operates by the intricate coordination of multiple systems.
 Each has a purpose and is regulated at the cellular, tissue, and organ levels.
-The focus of this course is to understand the structure, function, and organization of musculoskeletal structures, including bones, joints, and muscles.
-Individual and combined functions will be outlined for the nervous, skeletal, and muscular systems.
-Students will explore these concepts in complementary laboratory activities.
+The focus of this course is to understand the structure and organization of musculoskeletal, cardiovascular, respiratory, digestive, lymphatic, urinary, reproductive, and endocrine structures.
+Students will explore these concepts in both lecture and laboratory settings.
 Credit will be granted for only one of HKIN 162, HKIN 151/152, BIOL 151/152 or 251/252.
 Three credits and lab.

 Group Exercise Certification